Some of the finest wildlife viewing in Africa

 Come January and February, however, which are the wettest months, the wildlife is able to disperse across the Park more, as water is more abundant.
 Over these months, however, the Pan fills with water, attracting migratory birdlife and hundreds of flamingos.

 We recommend staying in Etosha for a minimum of 3 nights.
 It’s a pretty epic journey to reach the Park, so it would be a shame to cut your visit short after the effort of getting there and there’s so much to see that even 3 nights is only barely enough.
-The ideal scenario is to stay near one gate for a couple of nights and then self-drive through Etosha to the other gate for a further night or two.
+The ideal scenario is to stay near one gate for a couple of nights and then self-drive through Etosha to the other gate for a further night or 2.
 This will give you a good look at both sides of the salt pan without doubling back on yourself and provide a sensational safari at the very same time.

 Self-driving isn’t for everyone, so if you’re not excited by the prospect of exploring Etosha on your own four wheels, there is another excellent way to take a safari across its savannah and namesake salt pan.
 Staying at one of the concessions or private lodges just outside the Park boundaries, you’ll be treated to a series of show-stopping safaris in a game-viewing vehicle led by an experienced guide.
 The game drives will cover either the private concession or venture into Etosha itself - so this kind of safari really is the best of both worlds.